souvikmaji/twit-stream/README.md

 * ExpressJS
 * Socket.io
 * twit
+* dotenv

+ExpressJS is used as a static file server.
+It serves our html pages and static assets.

+Once a user has submitted a topic he want stream, server pushes new tweets to the client.

 For server to client communication, I initially tried Server Side events, with the topic being sent in a http get get request.
 But then I came across socket.io library.
 It uses a simple API for bi directional communication between server to client.